 “It’ll be like it never happened,” she replied.
 “They’ll scan his leg first to make sure that the bone was set properly and then the machine will do it’s thing.”

 “Good.
 It really would’ve sucked if he sustained a permanent injury from that.
-Is a boss hitting that hard normal?”
+Do bosses normally hit that hard??”

 “Not at your level, no, but it’s the norm as you level up more and more.
 Even higher quality armor will have a tough time holding up, but spells will prevent more and more damage,” she answered